wp-plugins/woocommerce-multiple-free-gift/readme.txt

 Please feel free to report any bug found to `info [at] ankitpokhrel.com.np`.

+**Contribute**
+If you'd like to check out the code and contribute, join us on [Github](https://github.com/ankitpokhrel/WooCommerce-Multiple-Free-Gift/ "View this plugin in github").
+Pull requests, issues, and plugin recommendations are more than welcome!

 == Screenshots ==
 1. Gift criteria
 2. Global gift page.